 Lately, I’ve been collecting fascinating and intriguing Japanese terms.
 When my husband and I were dating, we talked about our tsundoku habit (buying books and not reading them; letting books pile up unread on shelves or floors or nightstands).
 One of my colleagues is really jiving the ikagai philosophy (the concept that combines the terms “iki”, meaning alive or life, and “gai” meaning benefit or worth.
 What gives your life worth, meaning, or purpose).
 Today I’m reflecting on a term that has captured my heart and attention for the last several years.

-Kitsugi: – the Japanese art of repairing broken pottery and transforming it into a new work of art with gold, or sometimes silver.
+Kintsugi: – the Japanese art of repairing broken pottery and transforming it into a new work of art with gold, or sometimes silver.
 As a philosophy, it treats breakage and repair as part of the history of an object, rather than something to disguise.

-Have you seen kitsugi pottery?
+Have you seen kintsugi pottery?
 It’s breathtakingly beautiful and reminds you that broken is not the end of the story.
 A lot of the times, we see people’s success or wonderful world that is portrayed, and we don’t know the heartbreak, agony, and trauma that went on to get them where they are, and wonder why we can’t be like them.
 And then when we hit obstacles and heartbreak, we wonder where we went wrong, not realizing the failures and scars are part of the story and come alongside the joys of success.
-I love the imagery of kitsugi where broken is not a thing to be ashamed of, but to be embraced and precious as we pick up the pieces, put ourselves together, learn our lessons, and move forward, maybe even stronger than when we first started.
+I love the imagery of kintsugi where broken is not a thing to be ashamed of, but to be embraced and precious as we pick up the pieces, put ourselves together, learn our lessons, and move forward, maybe even stronger than when we first started.

 As an aside, social media tends to be the complete opposite – how people became successful, the million dollar profitable businesses, etc. But I want to reiterate what Daymond John (CEO of FUBU and the The Shark Group) posted last summer: Don’t let social media fool you.
 No one is posting their defeats.
 There is a small movement otherwise, but people are not anxious to put their failures and weaknesses on display.